Oracle to buy Responsys for $1.39 billion in cloud software push

-Oracle Corp (ORCL.N), the world's No. 2 business software maker, said it would buy web-based marketing software maker Responsys Inc MKTG.O for about $1.39 billion to bolster its cloud computing offerings.
+Oracle Corp, the world's No. 2 business software maker, said it would buy web-based marketing software maker Responsys Inc for about $1.39 billion to bolster its cloud computing offerings.

-Oracle, led by billionaire Larry Ellison, has been focusing on cloud software to fend off competition from nimbler rivals such as Salesforce.com (CRM.N) and Workday Inc (WDAY.N), which offer web-based products at prices that often undercut Oracle.
+Oracle, led by billionaire Larry Ellison, has been focusing on cloud software to fend off competition from nimbler rivals such as Salesforce.com and Workday Inc, which offer web-based products at prices that often undercut Oracle.

 Four-decade-old Oracle, which came late to cloud computing, has created sales teams targeting specific cloud competitors and is trying to be a one-stop shop for operating systems, databases and software programs over the Web.